IRS Rules for Reporting Car Rental Income and Deducting Expenses

 Rules Regarding Income

 Income from renting your car is referred to as "rents from personal property" in IRS terms.
-It's ordinary income subject to federal and state income tax, and possibly to self-employment tax.
+It's ordinary income subject to federal and state income tax, and possibly to self-employment tax as well.

-This income is categorized either as either business income or as non-business income.
-Business income is reported on Schedule C and is subject to self-employment tax—the self-employed equivalent of Medicare and Social Security tax.
+This income is categorized as either business income or as nonbusiness income.
+Business income is reported on Schedule C and is subject to self-employment tax—the equivalent of Medicare and Social Security taxes that would normally be divided between an employer and employee.
+Self-employed individuals must pay both halves.

 Rules for Deductions

-Expenses can be deducted as business expenses if you're self-employed, netted directly against business income on Schedule C.
+Expenses can be deducted as business expenses if you're self-employed.
+They're netted directly against your business income on Schedule C. Your taxable business income would be $20,000 if your gross business income is $30,000 and you have $10,000 in deductible expenses.

 - Car washes